Student Account Policies

 - Mail – Payment may be mailed to:

 Albany, NY 12203-1490

 - In-Person -We accept cash, check or money order payments at our office, located in the Student Solution Center on the third floor of Saint Joseph Hall.
 Please call (518) 458-5464 for office hours.

 Late Fees: Delinquent accounts will be assessed a late payment fee of $85.00 per month.

-- Student Refunds: Student refund checks are available for pick-up at the Bursar’s Office after 12:00 pm each Friday.
+- Student Refunds: Student refund checks are processed weekly, and are available for pick-up at the Bursar’s Office each Friday afternoon.
 Students are notified about check availability through an email sent to their Saint Rose email address.
 Checks are available for pickup until the following Monday at 4:30 pm.
 After this, any unclaimed checks are mailed to the student’s permanent home address.

-- Parent Refunds: If a Direct Plus (Parent) loan was applied to an account, any refund up to the amount of that loan will be issued to the parent, unless the parent instructs us (in writing) to issue the check to the student.
-Parent refund checks are issued each Tuesday, and are mailed directly to the parent.
+- Parent Refunds: If a Direct Plus (Parent) loan was applied to an account, any refund up to the amount of that loan will be issued and mailed directly to the parent, unless the parent instructs us (in writing) to issue the check to the student.

 Optional tuition insurance is available to students and parents, to help reduce financial losses incurred if a student withdraws during a semester due to a serious illness or accident.